List of Space Research Centres in India

 The Vikram Sarabhai Space Centre (VSSC) located in Thiruvananthapuram, Kerala, stands as a crucial hub dedicated to the development and rigorous testing of rockets.
 Renowned for its expertise in rocketry, VSSC plays a pivotal role in conceptualizing, designing, and refining various stages of rockets.
 Its significance lies in fostering innovation, conducting meticulous research, and conducting thorough evaluations, contributing significantly to India’s space endeavors.
 VSSC’s state-of-the-art infrastructure and specialized teams ensure the precision and reliability required for successful rocket development, emphasizing its pivotal role in advancing India’s space exploration aspirations.

 Dr. S. Unnikrishnan Nair, an Indian aerospace engineer, currently holds the position of director at the Vikram Sarabhai Space Centre (VSSC).
-He is known for his works in the field of launch vehicle design, Space Capsule Recovery Experiment (SRE), and Human Spaceflight Programme.
+He is known for his work in the field of launch vehicle design, Space Capsule Recovery Experiment (SRE), and Human Spaceflight Programme.

 National Remote Sensing Centre (NRSC)

-National Remote Sensing Centre (NRSC) is responsible for remote sensing satellite data acquisition and processing, data dissemination, aerial remote sensing and decision support for disaster management.
+National Remote Sensing Centre (NRSC) is responsible for remote sensing satellite data acquisition and processing, data dissemination, aerial remote sensing, and decision support for disaster management.
 It is also engaged in executing remote sensing application projects in collaboration with the users.

 List of Space Research Centres in India